-It’s almost time for the most momentous week of the year at the University of Washington.
-Tens of thousands of visitors will make their way to campus next week for Commencement activities, with more than 100 departmental celebrations leading up to the big event: the UW Commencement ceremony on Saturday, June 9, at Husky Stadium.
-More than 5,500 graduates are expected to take the field to the cheers and applause of some 40,000 family members and friends.
+UW graduates, families, friends and scores of staffers and volunteers should plan ahead for beating the traffic on June 15.
+That’s because of the anticipated tens of thousands of visitors who will make their way to campus for Commencement activities, along with the more than 100 departmental celebrations leading up to the big event: the UW Commencement ceremony on Saturday, June 15, at Husky Stadium.
+More than 5,500 graduates are expected to collect their diplomas to the cheers and applause of some 40,000 family members and friends.

 Save yourself some stress and ensure you’ll make it to the ceremony on time by starting your day nice and early.
 Stadium doors open and graduates are to line up outside at 12:30 p.m.
 Breeze through the bag check by planning ahead and following all guidelines.
 The procession begins at 1:30 p.m.

-Many bus lines will drop you off near the stadium, as well — much nearer than a parking spot would likely be.
-Buses will be subject to traffic (leave early!), but you won’t have to worry about parking.
-And if you take the bus instead of driving, that will be one fewer car on the road.
+Many bus lines will drop you off near the stadium — much closer than a parking spot.
+Buses will be subject to traffic (again, leave early!), but you won’t have to worry about parking.
+And if you take the bus instead of driving, that will be one less car on the road.

-Another option will be Uber, Lyft and other ride-sharing services.
-On Commencement Day, those services will drop you off on Stevens Way at Rainier Vista, a short walk from Husky Stadium.
-Keep in mind that fares for those services can increase when they are in high demand.
+Another sensible option includes Uber, Lyft and other ride-hailing services.
+On Commencement Day, those services will drop riders off on Stevens Way at Rainier Vista, a short walk from Husky Stadium, or any one of our many campus Loading Zones.
+Keep in mind that fares for ridehail services can increase when they are in high demand.

 The UW Commencement website has all the details you’ll need about parking on Commencement day and for department ceremonies throughout the week.
 We just can’t stress this enough: Get started early to give yourself time to make your way through traffic, park, and get from your parking spot to the stadium.
-Huge crowds of people will be walking around campus, so please be patient, drive slowly and help keep everyone safe.
-Shuttles will be provided to transport guests near the stadium from some parking locations; the Commencement site has those details, too.
+Huge crowds of people will be out and about, so please be patient, drive slowly and help keep everyone safe.
+Shuttles will be provided between 11 a.m. and 6 p.m. to transport guests near the stadium from some parking locations; the Commencement site has those details, too.

-If you have family or friends visiting from out of town, you can help them out by sending them our UW visitor transportation guide, which can help them learn about getting to campus and around Seattle using different transportation methods.
+If you have family or friends visiting from out of town, you can help them out by sending them our Getting to UW page, which has more information about getting to campus and around Seattle using different transportation methods.

 If you’ll be near campus at all during Commencement week